-The title della Spina comes from a thorn of the crown of thorns placed on Christ during his Crucifixion, which was brought to the church in 1333, but is kept in the Church of Santa Chiara since the 19th century.
+The title della Spina (of the Thorn) comes from a thorn of the crown placed on Christ during his Crucifixion, which was brought to the church in 1333, but is kept in the Church of Santa Chiara since the 19th century.

 Between 1323 and 1376, enlargement works were made, probably under the direction of the architect Lupo di Francesco.
 Starting with the 5th decade of the 15th century, the works were supervised by the architect Andrea Pisano and his son, Nino.

 After the unification of Italy, the city council and a commission formed by members of the Academy of Fine Arts decided to dismantle and rebuild the church on a higher ground.
-The works, led by the architect Vincenzo Micheli, started in 1871 and ended in 1875.
+The works, led by the architect Vincenzo Micheli, started in 1871 and were completed in 1875.

 This intervention moved the building a few meters to the east and raised it by a meter.
 However, during the dismantling, there were extensive losses of the marble material and, through the reconstruction, substantial changes were made to the primitive structure.